Constraining SMEFT BSM scenarios with EWPO and $\Delta_{CKM}$: Going Beyond EWPO:

+Here, $V_{ub}$ is very small and can be neglected.
 The CKM matrix element $|V_{ud}|$ is precisely measured from the study of super allowed $0^+ \to 0^+$ beta decay.
 A crucial input for the correct determination is the precision of $G_F$.
-To understand the New Physics contribution to $G_F$, lets study the muon decay process.
+To understand the New Physics contribution to $G_F$, let us begin by studying the muon decay process.